iNkidzy/PlanIT/README.md

 :small_blue_diamond: [Setup](#setup)

 ## About
-PlantIT is a project managment tool using the MEVN stack, demonstrating the basic interaction between MongoDB,ExpressJS,VueJS and Nodejs.
+PlantIT is a project managment tool using the MEVN stack, demonstrating the basic interaction between MongoDB,ExpressJS,Vue 3 and Nodejs.

 <!-- It emphasizes the use of the basic CRUD operations + Authentication.